c2is/Walker/README.md

 ```

 ## Usage :
-In your composer.json, add Walker repository and its call into "require" block :
+In your composer.json add Walker into "require" block :

 ```
 {
-    "repositories": [
-        {"type":"vcs", "url":"git@github.com:c2is/Walker.git"}
-    ],
     "require": {
         "c2is/Walker" : "dev-master"
     },